butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 * Done

 # Notice
 Compare to Real-ESRGAN, GFPGAN can restore faces nicely.
-But, it gonna be very slow.
+But, it gonna be very very slow.
 Only use it for short videos.

+# Common Issue
+### FFMpeg error "Format avi detected only with low score of 1, misdetection possible"
+The real issue is your GFPGAN failed.
+So ffmpeg can not get the result video it need.
+The real error msg, is the line before `walking`.

+A basic rule for this project is: if your GFPGAN works, this project works.
+If your GFPGAN fails, this project fails too.
+So you better checking following section for issues of GFPGAN.

+### Unrecognized arguments and file path
+Your file and folder path should only use English character without any space in it.

+# Comman Issue of GFPGAN
+### Downloading failed
+When using GFPGAN for the first time, it gonna download 2 models from github.
+One for `GFPGAN`, one for `Real-ESRGAN`.
+If downloading failed, it will show the downloading link and its target local folder path.
+So you can just manually download these 2 models and put them into the right folder.

+### Can not find `torchvision.transforms.functional_tensor`
+GFPGAN is based on a project called `basicsr`.
+This project only works with pytorch 1.x.
+If you really want to use it with torch 2.x, you can go to basicsr's folder, find `basicsr/data/degradations.py`, replace all `torchvision.transforms.functional_tensor` to `torchvision.transforms.functional`.